Testing the Copernican Principle with Hubble Parameter: Observational Hubble parameter data

-\paragraph{Observational Hubble parameter data ---} There are three main methods to measure the Hubble parameter $H(z)$: by measuring the differential age of passively evolving galaxies (differential age method)\cite{2002ApJ...573...37J,2005PhRvD..71l3001S,2010JCAP...02..008S,2012JCAP...07..053M,2012JCAP...08..006M,2012arXiv1207.4541Z}, by measuring the baryon acoustic oscillation (BAO) along the line-of-sight direction from the spectroscopic galaxy sample \cite{2009MNRAS.399.1663G}, and the dipole of the luminosity distance $d_L$ of gravitational wave sources (luminosity dipole method of standard sirens) \cite{2006PhRvL..96s1302B,2011PhRvD..83h4045N}.
+There are four main methods to measure the Hubble parameter $H(z)$: by measuring the differential age of passively evolving galaxies (differential age method)\cite{2002ApJ...573...37J,2005PhRvD..71l3001S,2010JCAP...02..008S,2012JCAP...07..053M,2012JCAP...08..006M,2012arXiv1207.4541Z}, the baryon acoustic oscillation (BAO) along the line-of-sight direction from the spectroscopic galaxy sample \cite{2009MNRAS.399.1663G}, the dipole of the luminosity distance $d_L$ of gravitational wave sources (luminosity dipole method of standard sirens) \cite{2006PhRvL..96s1302B,2011PhRvD..83h4045N}, and by measuring the Sandage-Loeb signal of the Lyman-$\alpha$ forest of QSOs (Sandage-Loeb signal or redshift drift method) \cite{2013arXiv1311.1583Y}.
 The radial BAO size method depends on the detailed evolution of perturbations not well understood in the LTB cosmology, although progresses have been made \cite{2008PhRvD..78d3504Z,2009JCAP...06..025C}.
 The luminosity dipole method of standard sirens by now has produced no observational data yet.
 Therefore, the OHD used in this work refer exclusively to that by the differential age method.

 The Hubble parameter for FRW models with scale factor $a$ reads

 where $dt_{ct}$ is the variation of the cosmic time due to a small change in the redshift $dz$.
 For any galaxy one has $T_{CA}(z) = T_{F} + T_{GA}(z)$, which simply states that the cosmic age $T_{CA}$ at redshift $z$ equates the summation of the formation time of the galaxy, $T_{F}$, and the age of this galaxy, $T_{GA}$ that can be determined spectroscopically.
 If we could find a group of galaxies that share a uniform formation time, i.~e.\ $T_{F} = \text{const.}$, we would then get a handle of $dt_{ct}$ by simply measuring the age difference of those galaxies: $ dt_{ct}(z) = dT_{CA} = dT_{F} + dT_{GA}(z) = dT_{GA}(z)$.
 The passively evolving galaxies can be identified by figuring out at every redshift the oldest galaxies, which together define the `red envelop'.
 One assumes in this process the oldest galaxies formed at the same time (standard cosmic chronometers), which is a natural assumption in an FRW universe (one may call it the galaxy-formation version of the cosmic Copernican Principle).